Luscius-Dev/Kami5/README.md

 - Bind: -bind secondgui (any key)
 - Prefix: -
-- Is incompatible with clients like Phobos [English]
+- Is incompatible with clients like Phobos

 - My personal discord: Luscius#0001